Email | 812-855-2232 (only during office hours)

 Teaching Credential (K-12), University of California-Berkeley, 1980

 A number of interests and commitments extend beyond the university, including my double life as a pro bono attorney working with pro se clients on family law issues.
 Additionally, I have a special interest in animal rights law and related activism.
 I have written and presented on the relationship between human and nonhuman animals, and in 2006, organized and chaired the international Kindred Spirits Conference here on campus.
-In addition to teaching creative writing and literature, I routinely offer a special topics class for the Honors College, Animals and Ethics.
-I also serve as the faculty advisor to two student groups devoted to animal advocacy here on the IUB campus.
+In addition to teaching creative writing and literature, I routinely offer a special topics class for the Honors College, Animals and Ethics, and serve as the faculty advisor to two student groups devoted to animal advocacy here on the IUB campus.

 W680 Assumed Identities: Authenticity, Representation, Appropriation, and Hoax